kbroughton/azure_cis_scanner/README.md

 [![PypI](http://img.shields.io/pypi/v/azure_cis_scanner.svg)](http://img.shields.io/pypi/v/azure_cis_scanner.svg)

-Security Compliance Scanning tool using CIS Azure Benchmark 1.0
+Security Compliance Scanning tool using CIS Azure Benchmark 1.2

-The purpose of this scanner is to assist organizations in locking down their Azure environments following best practices in the Center for Internet Security Benchmark release Feb 20, 2018.
+The purpose of this scanner is to assist organizations in locking down their Azure environments following best practices in the Center for Internet Security Benchmark release Feb 20, 2019.
 This repo was inspired by a similar scanner for AWS called Scout2.
+CIS released version 1.1 of the Azure Benchmark on Feb 6th.
+Version 1.2 is in draft form and azscan targets V 1.2.

 Capabilities:
 * scan multiple subscription_ids for a tenant
-* test for most of the controls in the CIS Azure Foundation Benchmark 1.0
+* test for most of the controls in the CIS Azure Foundation Benchmark 1.2
 * save raw and filtered (non-passing) data
 * render a report for viewing